mcginty/snow/README.md

 Snow can be used in `no_std` environments if `alloc` is provided.

-By default Snow uses the standard library, default cyprot resolver and a selected collection of crypto primitives.
+By default, Snow uses the standard library, default crypto resolver and a selected collection of crypto primitives.
 To use Snow in `no_std` environments or make other kinds of customized setups, use Snow with `default-features = false`.
 This way you will individually select the components you wish to use. `default-resolver` is the only built-in resolver that